jzhao0802/palab/functions/interactions.md

     * If the variable can not be split into `max_quantiles`, it should be split into just 3 rules; Above 0, Zero and below, missing, e.g. "Age: Above 0", "Age: Zero or below", "Age: Missing"
     * The names of the rules are important for interpretability.
 When a numerical variable is split into quantiles, the lower and upper bounds should be displayed in the rule name.
     * This dichotimisation is just intended as a "first draft".
 Having run this function once, the user might manually dichotomise a numerical variable and set it to be a categorical variable for the next iteration of running this function.
-* Produce a table of interactions called which contains a row per rule-pair (i.e. interaction term), with the following columns:
+* Produce a table of interactions which contains a row per rule-pair (i.e. interaction term), with the following columns:
   * _Rule1_: Name and level of first rule in the rule-pair.
 E.g. "Age: 18 - 25"
   * _Rule2_: Name and level of second rule in the rule-pair.
 E.g. "Gender: F"
   * _Triggers_: Number of observations in sample where both _Rule1_ and _Rule2_ are true.